Learn about the parameters you can use with Aryn DocParse

 , DocParse will attempt to enhance the table structure by merging in tokens from text extraction.

 This can be useful for working with tables that have missing or misaligned text.
-Default: False
+Default: True

 .